mcdonagj/runbooks/content/runbooks/kubernetes/KubePodNotReady.md

 - wrong user permissions in container
 - lack of special container capabilities (securityContext)
-- app is executed in different directory than expected (for example WORKDIR from Docerkfile is not used in OpenShift)
+- app is executed in different directory than expected (for example WORKDIR from Dockerfile is not used in OpenShift)

 ## Mitigation